"We are all them": Canadians to wear jerseys for Humboldt

 Published Thursday, April 12, 2018 8:20AM EDT

-Canadians across the country will be wearing sports jerseys to work Thursday, to honour those affected in the Humboldt Broncos bus crash tragedy.
+Canadians across the country traded their usual weekday outfits for sports jerseys Thursday, to honour every one of those affected in the Humboldt Broncos bus crash tragedy.

-The #JerseysforHumboldt was started by a group of hockey parents from Langley, B.C. over the weekend.
-They wanted to show the victims' families that they are thinking of them.
+A group of hockey parents from Langley, B.C. started the #JerseysforHumboldt plan over the weekend to show the victims' families that they are thinking of them.

-Thanks to social media the idea has caught on worldwide.
+Though they never meant for the idea to catch on worldwide, the Jersey Day idea has spread through social media.
 Dozens of sports organizations, school boards and local businesses across Canada, the U.S. and even Europe are encouraging their members and students to wear jerseys or green and gold colours on Thursday.

 Jennifer Pinch was one of those who helped get the #JerseysforHumboldt movement going.
 Her 16-year-old son plays with the Langley Minor Hockey Association, and she told CTV Vancouver that all hockey families immediately felt the pain in Humboldt.